-13.5 The SET procedures require that, where an allegation against a member of staff has been received, the Headteacher, senior named person, or the Chair of Governors must inform the Local Authority Designated Officer (LADO) (see cover sheet of this document for contact details) within one working day.
+- 13.5 The SET procedures require that, where an allegation against a member of staff has been received, the Headteacher, senior named person, or the Chair of Governors must inform the Local Authority Designated Officer (LADO) one working day.
 Where the allegation is against the Headteacher, the Chair of Governors will consult with the LADO.

-13.6 The LADO has overall responsibility for oversight of the procedures for dealing with allegations against staff members.
+For people working with children in Southend, the LADO is Allison Francis, who can be contacted on 01702 534539 (Child Protection Adviser, Sharon Langston 01702 534591) safeguardingforchildren@southend.gov.uk. - 13.6 The LADO has overall responsibility for oversight of the procedures for dealing with allegations against staff members.
 Wherever possible, contact with the LADO should be made immediately, as she will then advise on how to proceed and whether the matter requires Police involvement.
 This will include advice on speaking to pupils and parents and HR.
-The school will manage these procedures alongside the school's disciplinary process in liaison with the school's HR Advisor.

-13.7 In accordance with 'Keeping children safe in education' (DfE, 2016) details of allegations that are found to have been malicious should be removed from personnel records.
+The school will manage these procedures alongside the school's disciplinary process, if appropriate, in liaison with the school's HR Advisor. - 13.7 In accordance with Keeping Children Safe in Education (DfE, 2019) details of allegations that are found to have been malicious should be removed from personnel records.
 However, for all other allegations, the record should be retained at least until the accused has reached normal pension age, or for a period of 10 years from the date of the allegation if that is longer.
 However, cases in which an allegation was proven to be false, unsubstantiated or malicious should not be included in employer references.

+Schools and colleges have an obligation to preserve records which contain information about allegations of sexual abuse for the Independent Inquiry into Child Sexual Abuse (IICSA), for the term of the inquiry.

+14. USE OF REASONABLE FORCE

+The term 'reasonable force' covers a broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
+The Department for Education believes that the adoption of a 'no contact policy' at a school can leave staff unable to fully support and protect their pupils and students.
+There are circumstances when it is appropriate for staff to use reasonable force to safeguard children and young people, such as guiding a child to safety or breaking up a fight.
+'Reasonable' means using no more force than is needed.
+Our school works in accordance with statutory and local guidance on the use of reasonable force and recognises that where intervention is required, it should always be considered in a safeguarding context.

-14. WHISTLEBLOWING
+15. WHISTLEBLOWING

-14.1 Whistleblowing is 'making a disclosure in the public interest' and occurs when a worker (or member of the wider school community) raises a concern about danger or illegality that affects others, for example pupils in the school or members of the public.
+15.1 Whistleblowing is 'making a disclosure in the public interest' and occurs when a worker (or member of the wider school community) raises a concern about danger or illegality that affects others, for example pupils in the school or members of the public.

-14.2 All staff must be aware of their duty to raise concerns about the attitude or actions of colleagues in line with the school's Whistleblowing policy.
+15.2 All staff must be aware of their duty to raise concerns about the attitude or actions of colleagues in line with the school's Whistleblowing policy.

-14.3 We want everyone to feel able to report any child protection / safeguarding concerns.
-However, for members of staff who feel unable to raise these concerns internally, they can call the the NSPCC whistleblowing helpline on: 0800 028 0285 (line is available from 8:00 AM to 8:00 PM, Monday to Friday) or email: help@nspcc.org.uk.
+15.3 We want all members of staff and the wider community to feel able to raise concerns about poor or unsafe practice and feel confident that any concern will be taken seriously by the school leadership team.
+However, for any member of staff who feels unable to raise these concerns internally, or where they feel their concerns have not been addressed, they may contact the NSPCC whistleblowing advice line on: 0800 028 0285 (line is available from 8:00 AM to 8:00 PM, Monday to Friday) or email: help@nspcc.org.uk.